quinn-parrott/sysc3110-scrabble/README.md

 The implementation and excecution of this text-based game of scrabble has been designed to allow two players to play against one-another.
 The game is played through the command line interface, following the traditional rules of Scrabble.
-Each player takes a turn to place letters on the board, from the bag of letters he is dealt.
+Each player takes a turn to place a word on the board, formed from the hand of tiles they are dealt.
 The ulimate goal is to build words using the letters given to you, and end up with more points than your opposition.
 This Scrabble-software was implemented in Java, using IntelliJ.